rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-4.png %})

 This method handles a decent amount of complicated work.
 First, it pulls the more complete Block Device Mappings including the Cinder Target information and uses that information to set up attachments for the volumes within the \_volume\_API.
 It then pulls networking information again, and it passes the data into the driver's version of this method (`pre_live_migration`) to handle the heavy work.
 The result of the driver's *pre\_live\_migration* call is saved as *migrate\_data*.
-Once completed, execution moves on and sets up any needed networks on the host machine and sets up the filtering rules before returning *migrate\_data*.
+Once completed, execution moves on, sets up any needed networks on the host machine, and sets up the filtering rules before returning *migrate\_data*.
 The following code has been significantly trimmed for clarity.
 Notice that *migrate\_data* is passed and overridden, and that the code is running on the destination.

 *nova.compute.manager.pre\_live\_migration* ->
 {% highlight python %}